Wovoka: Biography

 Anthropologists, historians, and theologians provide conflicting accounts of when and how Wovoka had his vision.
 One scholar of religions, Tom Thatcher, cites James Mooney's Smithsonian-sponsored anthropological report to claim that Wovoka received his first vision while chopping wood for David Wilson in 1887.
 Conversely, historian Paul Bailey utilized Mooney's work along with interviews with Wovoka's contemporaries and interpreters to assert that he received the vision after entering a two-day trance, awaking in tears.
 Regardless, shortly after receiving the vision and its message, it moved quickly beyond his local Paiute community by word of mouth to Native American tribes further east, notably the Lakota.

 The Ghost Dance movement is known for being practiced by the victims of the Wounded Knee Massacre.
 Before the Ghost Dance reached Native Americans on South Dakota plains reservations, interest in the movement came from the U.S. Indian Office, the U.S. War Department, and multiple Native American tribal delegations.
 As the movement spread across the American West, various interpretations of Wovoka's original message were adopted, notably by the Lakota Sioux living on the Pine Ridge reservation.
 The Lakota interpretation was considered more militant, placing additional emphasis on the foretold elimination of White men.
 Although the Lakota interpretation promoted hostility toward US federal agents, it did not explicitly advocate for violent action.
-Historical evidence suggests that the unconventional practice of Christianity on the part of the Lakota tribe was partially responsible for the tensions between Whites and Native Americans leading up to the Battle at Wounded Knee.
 US authorities challenged the theological views of the Ghost Dance movement and arguably sought conflict with the Lakota tribe as a means of condemning these practices.
 Wovoka never left his home in Nevada to become an active participant in the dance's dissemination in the U.S. interior.

 Indian Agents, soldiers, and other federal officials tended to have a hostile and sometimes violent attitude toward the movement.